nicholasdille/container-slides/160_gitlab_ci/120_templates/slides.md

 ---

+## Pro tip 3: Organizing templates in repositories

+Once you are hooked on templates, you want to organize them in a repository

+### Versioning

+Use tags and releases to mark versions

+### Single repository

+Easy to find/browse, hard to version

+Apply separate versioning: docker/v1.0.0, helm/v1.0.2, k8s/v1.2.0

+### Repository per topic

+Separation of concerns

+Harder to find/browse, easier to version

+Create versions separately

+---

-## Pro tip 3: Public Template Library
+## Pro tip 4: Public Template Library

 Project to help building professional pipelines [](https://to-be-continuous.gitlab.io/doc/)